Takaaki Kidani

 Takaaki Kidani (木谷 高明, Kidani Takaaki) is a Japanese video game developer and entrepreneur born in Kanazawa, Japan.
-He is the founder and representative director of Bushiroad.
+He is the founder, CEO and president of Bushiroad.
 Kidani has also served as the chairman of New Japan Pro-Wrestling (NJPW).
 He continues to be involved with NJPW through Bushiroad, in which owns the company.

 Early life

 After Kidani graduated from Musashi University with a degree in economics, he worked at Yamaichi Securities.
 He handled American duties.

 Broccoli

 Kidani formerly from Yamaichi Securities in 1994.
 On March 25 of the same year, he founded Broccoli as a startup company.
 At first, his business focused on event management, but from 1994 to 1998, he started Comic Castle for dōjinshi.
 In 1996, he established his first chain of retail stores Gamers.
 His company has its center focus on anime and video games.
 Their company performance increased after producing the anime series Di Gi Charat and his company was then listed on the JASDAQ Securities Exchange.